mdibl/biocore_documentation/cli_workshops_2020/markdown/workshop_intro.md

 * Gain basic understanding of the command-line interface (terminal).
 * Become familiar with file system navigation using the terminal.
 * Become familiar with creating, deleting, moving and copying data using the terminal.

-I'm an ass
+## Supplemental Resources
+This workshop series will explore a variety of Linux terminal commands.
+We will start with some of the most basic commands and progress up from there.
+The [resources](#resources) section at the end of this document contains a list of supplemental resources that you can reference at any time during this workshop series and after.

 ## What is the command-line interface and why is it important?